NAPE Education Foundation Board of Directors

 The mission of the NAPE Education Foundation Board of Directors is to build educators’ capacity to implement effective solutions for increasing student access, educational equity, and workforce diversity.
 The Board meets quarterly and includes a diverse group of education and business and industry professionals.

-Lou Ann Hargrave, EdD (President), Retired, Work Prep Coordinator of TANF Funding Training, ABE and Employment Programs at Oklahoma Department of Career Technical Education
+Lou Ann Hargrave, EdD (Past President), Retired, Work Prep Coordinator of TANF Funding Training, ABE and Employment Programs at Oklahoma Department of Career Technical Education

 Lou Ann Hargrave, EdD, served the Oklahoma Department of Career and Technology Education in multiple roles for 36 years.
 Most recently, as coordinator of the Work Prep/ABE TANF Programs’ Coordinator (1979-2015), she managed two statewide programs that provided CTE, academic remediation, and employability skills to Temporary Assistance to Needy Families (TANF) recipients.
 As Equity Coordinator (1982-1996), she managed the Displaced Homemakers Programs and the Careers Unlimited Programs, provided gender equity in-service training and technical assistance to local educational agencies, assisted with civil right reviews, and served on the ODCTE Accreditation and Evaluation team specializing in equity standards.
 From 1979 to 1981, she provided career education and guidance to high school and junior high students in three Oklahoma Counties’ public schools.